meenansai/meenansai/README.md

 - 🌱 I’m currently learning JS libraries
 - 🤝 I’m open to collaborate on any opensource project
 - 💬 Ask me about anything, I'm happy to help
-- 📫 How to reach me: [My Portfolio](https://meenansai.github.io/my-portfolio/)
+- 📫 How to reach me: [Portfolio](https://meenansai.github.io/my-portfolio/)
 - 😄 Pronouns: he/him

 ### Things I code with